- About the Test

-An accommodation is a change in how a test is presented, how a test is administered, or how an examinee responds that is necessary to allow the examinee to participate in the test but does not fundamentally alter what the test measures or affect the comparability of examinee scores.
+An accommodation is a change in how a test is presented, how a test is administered, or how an examinee responds.
+Accommodations allow the examinee to participate in the test but do not fundamentally alter what the test measures or affect the comparability of examinee scores.
 Accommodations are possible only if (a) you have a disability, are regularly provided accommodations in the classroom, or are a designated English learner (defined below), and (b) you provide specified documentation regarding your need for accommodations.

 Because all accommodations may not be available in all test areas, if you are approved for testing with accommodations, you may be assigned to an alternate test area.

 Accommodations requests must be received by the regular registration deadline for the administration you wish to attend.
 This deadline is approximately one month prior to the test administration date.

 |June 17, 2017||May 19, 2017|